UltiRequiem/UltiRequiem/STATUS.md

 ## 2021

-- :shipit: Don't loss your way.
+- :shipit: Don't lose your way.

 - :abc: ABC - Always be coding!

 - :evergreen_tree: The best time to plant a tree was 20 years ago.

+- :bowtie: Make it work, make it right, make it go brrr